The Swine of Gerasene

 The story of Job, like the story of the Gerasene demoniac, does not speak to the value of life, but to the importance of Christian faith. (“Job,” Jules Bastien Lepage, France, 1886, Wikimedia Commons)

-It is likely that the Gospel story of the Swine of Gerasene is more about politics than pigs.
-Scholars sometimes note that the swine represent the occupying Roman army, in what is effectively a story of resistance and political satire in which the pigs being possessed and running into the sea is a metaphor for driving out the unwelcome Roman military.
-Pigs were considered unclean in Jewish communities, and Gerasene was in a region dominated by gentile Romans.
-The writing recalls Roman occupation, such as the term for Roman forces, “legion,” which the demoniac gives as his personal name, and the description of “chains and shackles.”
-At the end, the pigs rush into the sea, drowning, as Pharaoh’s army drowned in the Red Sea in Exodus.
+Pigs were considered unclean in Jewish communities, and Gerasene was dominated by gentile Romans.
+This account recalls Roman occupation: The demoniac gives, as his name, the term for Roman forces, “legion” and includes a description of “chains and shackles.”
+At the end, the pigs rush into the sea, drowning, just as Pharaoh’s army drowned in the Red Sea in Exodus.

 Occupying Romans destroy the temple of Jerusalem in 70 AD. (“The Destruction of The Temple of Jerusalem,” Francesco Hayez, Italy, 1867, Wikimedia Commons)